rykermorgan/hubspot/ops_hub/custom_slack_notifs/README.md

 You don't need to include data outputs in your script if you don't need to use the outputs for anything.
 I left them here in case I wanted to use them in downstream actions, or to ensure I was getting the outputs I expected—_you could also just use python to print all these variable values_ 🤷

 ![data outputs from script screenshot](images/data_outputs.png)

+## Notes

+I'm trying to do a bit more work on error handling in the script.
+It hasn't failed often for my use cases (very far and inbetween, so far), but if/when it does fail, I'd like it to fail more gracefully.